My Forking Life

 When serving steamed cheeseburgers, you can pair them with a variety of delicious side dishes to create a well-rounded meal.
 Here are a few options that pair well with steamed cheeseburgers:

-1. French Fries: Air fryer french fries, or even these KFC potato wedges!
+1. French Fries: Air fryer French fries, or even these KFC potato wedges!

 4. Pickles: A classic accompaniment to burgers!
 Try these air fryer fried pickles, or my quick refrigerator pickles.

-5. Sweet Potato Wedges or slices: If you prefer a healthier alternative to fries, sweet potato wedges or slices are a fantastic choice.
+5. Sweet Potato Wedges or Slices: If you prefer a healthier alternative to fries, sweet potato wedges or slices are a fantastic choice.

 6. Corn on the Cob: In the summer months, grilled or steamed corn on the cob is a great side dish.
 Try this flavorful Mexican corn on the cob or this cheddar and sour cream corn on the cob.